Youth Birder Program

 Students are welcome to bring their own binoculars; however, not all models are equally suited for bird study.
 Many general-use or older binoculars lack the magnification, brightness, or field of view necessary for effective identification.
 If you are unsure whether your binoculars are appropriate for the program, we are happy to help.
 Please contact us prior to your class day, and we will gladly advise you.

-Quality Binoculars (purchased or rented)
+• Quality Binoculars (purchased or rented)

-Sibley Bird Field Guide (Western North America)
+• Sibley Bird Field Guide (included in tuition)